msys2/setup-msys2/README.md

   - run: msys2 uname -a
 ```

+### Default shell

-It is also possible to set `msys2` as the default shell.
+In order to reduce verbosity, it is possible to set `msys2` as the default shell.
 For example:

 ```yaml
   defaults: